opf/openproject/docs/release-notes/13-4-0/README.md

 ### WebAuthn/FIDO/U2F is added as a second factor

 Two-factor authentication (2FA) is a key factor in data security.
-With OpenProjet 13.4, OpenProject offers a new method as a second fector.
+With OpenProject 13.4, OpenProject offers a new method as a second factor.
 You can now use hardware tokens such as Yubikeys, browser or password manager passkeys that use the WebAuthn/FIDO/U2F standards.

 ### More languages added to the default available set